Kale, Butternut Squash & Farro Salad with Feta & Pomegranate Recipe

 Use a spot to thoroughly mix the dressing together and set aside.

-Now, all you need to do is assemble your kale and farro salad with butternut squash and pomegranate.
+Now, all you need to do is assemble your salad.
 To the bowl with the kale, add your cooked faro, feta, some toasted pine nuts and pomegranate seeds.

 Adding the ingredients to the bowl